openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 ```sh
 pip install openvino-dev[extras]
 ```
- where `extras` has the following values:
+ where `extras` is one or more of the following values separated with "," :

 | Extras Value                    | DL Framework                                                                     |
 | :-------------------------------| :------------------------------------------------------------------------------- |